 Although Swat saves and restores the state of the standard Alto I/O devices, it has no way to know about special devices attached to the machine.
-The programmer may arrange that a (machine-language) procedure will be called whenever Swat is trying to turn off I/O preparatory to calling OutLd, or trying to restart I/O after an InLd.
-If the programmer does ClvSwatContextProc=DLSProc, Swat will execute

-DLSProc(0) when turning off I/O, and DLSProc(-1)when turning it on.
+The programmer may arrange that a peice of code will be called whenever Swat is trying to turn off I/O preparatory to calling OutLd, or trying to restart I/O after anInLd.
+If the programmer does @lvSwatContextProc = DLSProc, Swat will execute DLSProc(0) when turning off I/O, and DLSProc(-1) when turning it on.
+Since Swat can be invoked at any time, the Swat context procedure must be written in machine language and must not assume anything about the state of the machine or any data structures (in particular the Bcpl stack may be in an inconsistant state).